Lengthy bankruptcy looking more likely for Energy Future

 Energy Future Holdings was created in October 2007 in a $45 billion buyout of Dallas-based TXU Corp, the biggest electricity generating and distribution company in Texas.

-The buyout, led by KKR & Co, TPG Capital Management LP and the private equity arm of Goldman Sachs, saddled the company with debt just as natural gas prices were about to plunge, making its coal-fired plants unprofitable.
+The buyout, led by KKR & Co (KKR.N), TPG Capital Management LP TPG.UL and the private equity arm of Goldman Sachs (GS.N), saddled the company with debt just as natural gas prices were about to plunge, making its coal-fired plants unprofitable.

 Many industry experts believed the company would choose to skip a $270 million interest payment and file bankruptcy last November, but the company chose to make the payment, extending its runway for restructuring talks.